w3c/wai-tutorials/source/navigation/structure.html.erb.md

 ### Using a (hidden) heading
 {:.ap}

-Users that use headings to find relevant section on web pages can discover the menu easily if a heading is provided.
+Users that use headings to find relevant sections on web pages, for example screen reader users, can discover the menu easily if a heading is provided.

 {::nomarkdown}
 <%= code_start('','HTML') %>